-Beaufort Street Town Centre is famous for its laneways, and unique artwork within them, art walks are brought to life with events, such as markets.
+Beaufort Street Town Centre is famous for its laneways, and 02 unique artwork within them, art walks are brought to life with events, such as markets.

-Beau lane is a recent addition.
-Featuring a variety of materials and its own unique palette.
-A picturesque dining experience with timber, stone, catenary lighting and green
+and its own unique palette.
+A picturesque dining experience 05 with timber, stone, catenary lighting and green centre over time adding to the experience of dining within the town